AACR-Bristol Myers Squibb Fellowships

-The AACR-Bristol-Myers Squibb Fellowships represent a joint effort to encourage and support mentored young investigators to conduct cancer research.
-Eligibility is limited to postdoctoral and clinical research fellows who have completed their most recent doctoral degree within the past five years.
-Proposed research projects must be translational or clinical in nature.
+The AACR-Bristol Myers Squibb Fellowships represent a joint effort to encourage and support mentored young investigators to conduct cancer research.
+Funded research projects are translational or clinical in nature.

-Treatment options for patients with lung adenocarcinoma have improved in recent years, but unfortunately these advances have not benefited patients with KRAS-driven adenocarcinoma.
-Patients with combined mutations in KRAS and STK11/LKB1 (KL) have among the worst overall survival even when compared to other KRAS-subsets such as KRAS and TP53 (KP).
-LKB1 is a serine-threonine kinase with numerous targets, including the energy sensor AMPK and influences cell metabolism.
-To explore the consequences of LKB1-mutation on the metabolic and immune components of the tumor microenvironment, Dr. Nabel and colleagues will use mass spectrometry-based methods to quantify absolute metabolite levels in the tumor interstitial fluid of KP and KL mouse tumors to study the effects of these metabolic changes on cancer cell proliferation and immunologic activation.
+In lung cancer, patients with combined mutations in KRAS and STK11/LKB1 (KL) have among the worst overall survival even when compared to other KRAS-subsets such as KRAS and TP53 (KP).
+LKB1 is a serine-threonine kinase with numerous targets, including the energy sensor AMPK, and influences cell metabolism.
+To explore the consequences of LKB1-mutation on the metabolic and immune components of the tumor microenvironment, Dr. Nabel and colleagues are set to use mass spectrometry-based methods to quantify absolute metabolite levels in the tumor interstitial fluid of KP and KL mouse tumors to study the effects of these metabolic changes on cancer cell proliferation and immunologic activation.
 Using Multiplex Fluorescence Immunohistochemistry, they will further evaluate differing immune cell populations in human patient tumor samples with KP and KL mutations.

-Dr. Nabel obtained his MD and PhD in cell and molecular biology at the University of Pennsylvania studying APOBEC enzymology in the laboratory of Dr. Rahul Kohli.
+Dr. Nabel obtained his MD and PhD in cell and molecular biology at the University of Pennsylvania studying APOBEC enzymology.
 He completed internal medicine training at Brigham and Women’s Hospital and is a medical oncology fellow at the Massachusetts General Hospital Cancer Center, where he sees patients with the Center for Thoracic Cancers.
-Dr. Nabel is a postdoctoral fellow in the laboratory of Dr. Matthew Vander Heiden at Massachusetts Institute of Technology’s Koch Institute for Integrative Cancer Research, where he studies the metabolic basis of lung cancer biology and cancer cell proliferation.
+Dr. Nabel is a postdoctoral fellow at Massachusetts Institute of Technology’s Koch Institute for Integrative Cancer Research, where he studies the metabolic basis of lung cancer biology and cancer cell proliferation.

 Acknowledgment of Support